sony/nmos-cpp/README.md

 Recent activity on the project (newest first):

-- Added support for IS-10 Autorization API
+- Added support for IS-10 Authorization API
 - Added support for HSTS and OCSP stapling
 - Added support for BCP-006-01 v1.0-dev, which can be demonstrated with **nmos-cpp-node** by using `"video_type": "video/jxsv"`
 - Updates to the GitHub Actions build-test workflow for better coverage of platforms and to include unicast DNS-SD tests